ghostkcleung/lfs-automate/md/intro_11_1.md

 - **You should not press the [CTRL-C] to stop during the processing.**
 - **It is very important!**

-## If error when build.
+## If error when build
-- See the log file to the the reason.
+- See the log file to find the the reason.
 - Rename '/etc/bash.bashrc.NOUSE' to '/etc/bash.bashrc.NOUSE'.
 - Delete the 'lfs' user.
 - Unmount the LFS point.